cosc2336-ds-alg/assg01/README.md

 passing in arrays as `const` parameters vs. as non constant in this units lecture videos.

-As usual a good first baby step is to uncomment the first test case for the `sumOfValues()` unit tests.
+As usual a good first baby step is to define the first test case for the `sumOfValues()` unit tests.
 Then create the function prototype for your function, and create a stub implementation that returns a sum of `0.0`.
 Make sure that these changes compile and the